Water Baptism, Tongues, and Prophecy

 If you read this entire chapter, even back then, this spiritual gift was being misconstrued in church.
 Yes, speaking in tongues is a real supernatural gift, but it is only for non-native-language-speaking guests to hear their language.
 When brother Bob randomly barks nonsensical stuff in the middle of service, that isn’t tongues.
 Even more, someone supposedly interpreting brother Bob’s chatter, that isn’t interpretations of tongues.

 I want to touch up on one more thing about laying hands on others.
 Laying our hands on someone is simply laying our hands on someone.
 That’s it.
 Nothing more, nothing less.
 I know that when I lay my hands on someone and pray for them, or hug them, or put my hand on their shoulder, it’s a comforting thing.
-It’s not me transferring any power, but instead I’m relaying without words, “I’m here with you.”
+It’s not me transferring any power.
+Instead, I’m relaying without words, “I’m here with you.”

 What about prophecy?
 These men in Acts 19 also prophesied after receiving the Spirit of Christ.
 Great!
 But what is prophecy?
 Old Covenant prophecy foretold the future–the future about the coming Messiah.
 Now that Christ is here, future-telling is not necessary from anyone because Jesus coming to earth has been completed.
 His first trip, anyway.